Senforsce/tndr/docs/docs/03-syntax-and-usage/01-basic-syntax.md

 ## Package name and imports

-t1 files start with a package name, followed by any required imports, just like Go.
+tndr files start with a package name, followed by any required imports, just like Go.

 ```go
 package main